Here’s a sample demand letter to the insurance company from an injured hotel guest. Get helpful tips for writing your own demand for compensation.

 FOR SETTLEMENT PURPOSES ONLY

+I screamed and jumped back.
 I got out of the shower as fast as I could.
-I was in great pain and felt a burning sensation over most of my front torso and legs.
-I cried out to my husband John.
-My front torso and legs were reddened from the burning water.
+I was in great pain and felt like the front of my body was on fire from my chest down to my knees.
+I cried out to my husband, John.
+My front torso and legs were already blazing red from the burning water.